CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/regex/match.md

 ### Value

-The value of the full match.
+The value of the text that was matched

 | | |
 |--------------------|---------------------------|